Britain's FTSE rises as Reckitt rallies

 * HSBC, Prudential, StanChart up as Hong Kong rallies

-* FTSE still down nearly 7 pct since start of 2016 (Updates with closing prices)
+* FTSE still down 7 pct since start of 2016 (Adds detail)

 By Alistair Smout